I CAN’T HELP IT if I’m afraid of everything!

 • Overwhelmed by distress, anxiety, anger & worthlessness

-• Difficulty managing uncomfortable/painful emotions, especially without self-harming – so may use cutting, being promiscuous, belligerent, withholding, abusing chemicals… in order to ‘cope’ – but rarely harm others physically.
-There are exceptions in some, such as torturing animals & bullying
+• Trouble managing uncomfortable/painful emotions, especially without self-harming – use self-cutting, promiscuity, belligerent, withholding, chemical abuse… in order to ‘cope’ – but rarely harm others physically.
+Exceptions : bullying people, torturing animals

 — from eccentricity to fantasy